-In the second Slovenian piloting phase the following hardware functional components are used:
+In the third Slovenian piloting phase the following hardware functional components are used:

-- HEMS main control unit: - Supports Wi-Fi and Ethernet communication with Resource Abstraction Interface (RAI) and user devices in the Local Area Network (LAN) or via external expansion models connected within the LAN. - MODBUS TCP/RTU communication with user devices. - Enables power supply via an external 12 VDC connection (power supply unit) or PoE (Power over Ethernet). - Energy Management System (EMS) to Ethernet gateway: - Supports wired communication with heat pumps by the manufacturer BOSCH via an EMS bus. - The interface can be powered via EMS bus, Ethernet (PoE) or an external 12 VDC power supply unit. - The interface connects to an internal LAN by wired or wireless connection. - The interface communicates with the main HEMS control via MQTT or REST API data exchange protocol. - M-bus to Ethernet gateway: - Supports wired communication with smart electricity distribution meters with lower nominal power ratings (< 50 kW) by the manufacturer Landis+Gyr and Iskraemeco. - The interface can be powered by wire via Ethernet (PoE) or from a 12 VDC power supply unit. - The interface connects to the LAN via Ethernet (wired connection) or wirelessly via a Wi-Fi communication interface. - The interface communicates with the main HEMS control via MQTT or REST API data exchange protocol. - RS-485 to Ethernet gateway: - It supports wired communication via MODBUS RTU protocol with the devices that support MODBUS communication (heat pumps, car chargers, solar power plant inverters, industrial distribution meters for electricity with power capacity of over 50 kW). - The interface can be powered by wire via Ethernet (PoE) or from a 12 VDC power supply unit. - The interface connects to the LAN by Ethernet (wired connection) or wirelessly via a Wi-Fi communication interface. - The interface communicates with the main HEMS control via MQTT or REST API data exchange protocol. - Smart plugs to Ethernet gateway: - Smart plugs allow electricity consumption measurement and ON/OFF control for user devices that do not support other digital communication protocols that would allow monitoring their consumption and controlling them. - The smart plug is powered from 230 VAC power mains at the intended spot of user device control. - A smart plug connects to the LAN wirelessly via a Wi-Fi network. - The smart plug communicates with the main HEMS control via MQTT or REST API data exchange protocol.
+- HEMS main control unit: - Supports Wi-Fi and Ethernet communication with Resource Abstraction Interface (RAI) and user devices in the Local Area Network (LAN) or via external expansion models connected within the LAN. - MODBUS TCP/RTU communication with user devices. - Enables power supply via an external 12 VDC connection (power supply unit) or PoE (Power over Ethernet). - At the beginning of the third pilot phase, when industrial users started to get involved in the project, it was found that communication via the GSM/UMTS communication protocol was needed, which was then ensured by a hardware upgrade on the HEMS controller - Energy Management System (EMS) to Ethernet gateway: - Supports wired communication with heat pumps by the manufacturer BOSCH via an EMS bus. - The interface can be powered via EMS bus, Ethernet (PoE) or an external 12 VDC power supply unit. - The interface connects to an internal LAN by wired or wireless connection. - The interface communicates with the main HEMS control via MQTT or REST API data exchange protocol.
+In the third pilot phase, a new plug-in was developed for communication via the EMS bus with the BOSCH heat pump, which communicates with the main unit via the Modbus RTU communication protocol - M-bus/P1 TTL to Ethernet gateway: - Supports wired communication with smart electricity distribution meters with lower nominal power ratings (< 50 kW) by the manufacturer Landis+Gyr and Iskraemeco. - The interface can be powered by wire via Ethernet (PoE) or from a 12 VDC power supply unit. - The interface connects to the LAN via Ethernet (wired connection) or wirelessly via a Wi-Fi communication interface. - The interface communicates with the main HEMS control via UART protocol over RS485 logical levels. - RS-485 to Ethernet gateway: - It supports wired communication via MODBUS RTU protocol with the devices that support MODBUS communication (heat pumps, car chargers, solar power plant inverters, industrial distribution meters for electricity with power capacity of over 50 kW). - The interface can be powered by wire via Ethernet (PoE) or from a 12 VDC power supply unit. - The interface connects to the LAN by Ethernet (wired connection) or wirelessly via a Wi-Fi communication interface. - The interface communicates with the main HEMS control via MQTT or REST API data exchange protocol. - Smart plugs to Ethernet gateway: - Smart plugs allow electricity consumption measurement and ON/OFF control for user devices that do not support other digital communication protocols that would allow monitoring their consumption and controlling them. - The smart plug is powered from 230 VAC power mains at the intended spot of user device control. - A smart plug connects to the LAN wirelessly via a Wi-Fi network.